by Catherine Watts

--Singing: Singing is a great skill to have, especially if you want to break in to plays and musicals.
+-Singing: Singing is a great skill to have, especially if you want to break into plays and musicals.

 -Dancing: Just like with singing, dancing is a great skill to have, particularly for plays and musicals.

 Talent is overrated.
 Persistence is always better than talent.
 Performers need to have a lot of grit and persistence in order to make it in the acting industry.
-Those actors who are willing to give it their all day after day will have a much greater chance of success than the naturally talented or the Julliard-trained actor who waits opportunities to find him.
+Those actors who are willing to give it there all day after day will have a much greater chance of success than the naturally talented or the Julliard-trained actor who waits for opportunities to find him.

 Actors Equity Association-This labor union for actors provides help with benefits, working conditions, contract negotiations and more.

-The Actors Fund-This organization helps actors with common issues, including housing, healthcare, social services and financial assistance.
+The Actors Fund-This organization helps actors with common issues, including housing, healthcare, social services, and financial assistance.

-National Association of Schools of Theatre-This organization of schools, colleges, universities and conservatories strives to provide a top-notch educational experience through proper accreditation.
+National Association of Schools of Theatre-This organization of schools, colleges, universities, and conservatories strives to provide a top-notch educational experience through proper accreditation.

 SAG-AFTRA-The Screen Actors Guild and the American Federation of Television and Radio Artists brings together two powerful unions to provide important protections and information to those in the entertainment industry.